Bhargav-U/ElevateHome/README.md

 </h2>

 <p>
-	You can control this project using a web dashboard.The files for the webdashboard has been are uploaded and you can use them ,just make sure to put the server address properly in the javascript code(You just need to change the server address based on your server address)<br>
+	You can control this project using a web dashboard.The files for the webdashboard has been are uploaded and you can use them ,just make sure to put the server address properly in the javascript code(You just need to change the server address based on your server address).When teh project is connected to wifi ,it iwll automatically show up in your dashboard considering that the server address is correct.Now you simply need to go to the rooms page where you will see a new room pop up.no you can configure the new room,appliance names through the room settings in the settings page.So it's just plug and play.everytime a new device tries to connect to the server it is identified through its mac address and given a room id ,so scaling up multiple nodes is easy and quick as each room has its unique adressing.<br>
 </p>

 ***